 The Hongyanhe Nuclear Power Station.
 (Photo/China General Nuclear Power Corporation)

-The nuclear power plant has substantially contributed to stabilizing northeastern China's regional power supply, accounting for about 93.5 percent of the total electricity consumption in Dalian of Liaoning province, it said.
+The six units can generate 48 billion kilowatt-hours of electricity a year, accounting for about 20 percent of the total electricity consumption in Liaoning province, it said.

 Compared to coal-fired power plants, the nuclear power plant could save 14.52 million tons of coal consumption and reduce carbon dioxide emissions by 39.93 million tons a year, equivalent to planting 108,000 hectares of trees, said the company.